jastice/fake-file-system/README.md

 * Blocks have an integer address, so at most we can save Int.MaxValue * 512 bytes in a Fake File System.
 * Files have only one block for their addresses, so max file size is limited to a little less than 64k and files in a directory are limited to at most 4032
 * file names are at most 8 bytes
-* not thread-safe: multiple instances of an FFS can be created for the same file.
-As they cache data, it can become out of sync easily.
 * performance was not a consideration in the design
+* the API is pretty basic

 ## Design

 The user facing API is the FFS class/object, which allows opens a FFS from a physical file, and allows some basic operations.
 All operations are directly reflected in the underlying file.
+Bad parameters and errors are mostly signaled through exceptions instead of types and return values :(

 ### Thread safety